 In Tennessee, you only have one year from the date you suffered your accident-related injuries to take legal action against the responsible party.
 However, these time limits can vary depending upon the specific circumstances surrounding your accident.

-Because of this, it’s important to consult a lawyer as soon as possible after your accident to make sure you don’t miss out on your right to compensation.
+Because of this, it’s important to contact The Wolf Pack™ as soon as possible after your accident to make sure you don’t miss out on your right to compensation.

 Proving Fault in a Car Accident